-The Office of First Year Experiences was established in July 2009.
-This newly established office is committed to improving the first-year experiences for Virginia Tech’s freshmen and transfer students.
+The Office of First Year Experiences, established in July 2009, is committed to improving the first-year experiences for Virginia Tech’s freshmen and transfer students.
 As part of the Quality Enhancement Plan (QEP) component of the Southern Association of Colleges and Schools- Commission on Colleges (SACS-COC) Reaffirmation of Accreditation process, Pathways to Success emerged as a new initiative.
 Pathways is designed to set first-year students on their own paths equipped with appropriate tools for exploration and discovery, and provide them with the curricular and co-curricular opportunities necessary to fully engage as learners and ultimately as citizens.

 Building Connections in Biochemistry

 Building Connections in Biochemistry incorporates the principles of Pathways to Success into an existing course in the major.
 The course is designed to build awareness of the questions and problems that can be addressed using biochemical approaches and to share how scientists acquire and interpret data to support or refute hypotheses.